-If your marketing budget is typical of most companies, you spend 20% to 30% of it on “consumables” like sales literature, point-of-sale materials and promotional merchandise.
+If your marketing budget is similar to those of most big companies, you spend 20% to 30% of it on “consumables” like collateral, point-of-sale materials and promotional merchandise.
 Unfortunately, you also waste a good portion of that spend and don’t even know it.

-Marketers often have a blind spot when it comes to producing, storing, managing and delivering the materials they work so hard to create.
-They focus most of their attention on strategy, creative and campaign design, without recognizing how significantly back-end fulfillment operations affect their costs and results.
+The fact is that many marketers have a blind spot when it comes to the production, storage, management and delivery of the materials they work so hard to create.
+They focus most of their attention on strategy, creative and campaign design, without appreciating how much fulfillment operations can affect costs –

 If you prefer to download this eBook as a PDF, just complete the form opposite and we’ll send it straight to your inbox.
 Otherwise, keep reading.

 Here are seven key areas where poor literature fulfillment practices increase costs and undermine results.

 Thanks to the internet, we live in an age of almost instant gratification.
 If you’re still using slow, manual ordering processes, you’re probably losing business to more nimble competitors.

 To make your sales literature distribution more efficient, switch to an online marketing portal that connects ordering (the “front end” of your business) to your warehouse inventory systems (the “back end” of your business).

 An integrated marketing portal allows users to place orders for sales literature around the clock and speeds order delivery because orders are received by the warehouse immediately.
 This also allows you to track inventory in real time and capture historical data to accurately forecast future reprint needs.

 Online portals are also budget savers.
 You can configure the portal to control access and order quantities, charge orders back to specific cost centers, set up automatic reorder points, and switch to print-on-demand or electronic delivery when stock runs out.